Home » Regions » North America » Eastern Temperate Forests » Ozark, Oauchita-Appalachian Forests » Western Allegheny Plateau

 ↑About the Western Allegheny Plateau

-The Western Allegheny Plateau is a broad region extending roughly northeast-southwest from southwest Pennsylvania through much of northwest West Virginia and southeast Ohio, into northeastern Kentucky.This area was not glaciated in the recent ice age, and the terrain mostly consists of a heavily-dissected plateau with rugged hills.
-Although the topography is relatively steep when viewed on a small scale, taken on a large scale this region is quite flat, lacking the higher elevations of the Appalachian ridges to the southeast.
+The Western Allegheny Plateau is a broad region extending roughly northeast-southwest from southwest Pennsylvania through much of northwest West Virginia and southeast Ohio, into northeastern Kentucky.This area lies just to the southeastern border of recent glaciation, so it has not been glaciated, but areas to the northwest have been.
+The terrain mostly consists of a heavily-dissected plateau with rugged hills.
+Although the topography is relatively steep when viewed on a small scale, taken on a large scale it is quite flat, lacking the higher elevations and more dramatic peaks of the Appalachian ridges to the southeast.
 The underlying bedrock is sedimentary, mostly from the Carboniferous period.
+Bituminous coal is found throughout and its mining played a key role in the recent history of this region.
+The rock layers are most horizontal here, leading to patchy distribution of different soil types that varies locally by elevation but is relatively homogenous on a large scale.

 Nowadays, this region is mostly forested, with small amounts of agriculture, including livestock and dairy farming, and cultivation of hay, corn, small grains, and tobacco.
 There is some logging and forestry in the area, as well as some protected national forests.
 Coal mining is extensive, causing extensive environmental problems including degradation of waterways.
 Pittsburgh is the largest city in this region, which also contains numerous smaller cities.